thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
 When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the poll queue to eventually be executed

-Read following links to learn more about Event Loop
+Read the following links to learn more about Event Loop

 [The Node.js Event Loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/)